 While the whole thing is under testing, you can still have it by using the Firefox browser.
 The browser offers both the encryption technology and an encrypted DNS service provider.
 It has signed up an agreement with Cloudflare to purge any data it collects and not provide it to any other parties.
 Mozilla is close to signing on additional DNS providers under the same terms.

-1] Steps to enable DNS over HTTPS in Firefox
+1] How to enable DNS over HTTPS in Firefox

 - Open Firefox and click on the hamburger menu or the three horizontal lines icon in the upper right corner of the browser.